Jackson Pollock, Number 1, 1950 (Lavender Mist), 1950

 Pollock’s move from dark horse to darling of the art world came out of various concurrences: the powerful art critic Clement Greenberg’s insistence that Pollock’s work represented a new, authentic American art; a shift in the art world; and Pollock’s success, achieved over a period of years, at making gesture, line, texture, and composition the very subject of his canvases.

 Pollock’s method was based on his earlier experiments with dripping and splattering paint on ceramic, glass, and canvas on an easel.
 Now, he laid a large canvas on the floor of his studio barn, nearly covering the space.
 Using house paint, he dripped, poured, and flung pigment from loaded brushes and sticks while walking around it.
 He said that this was his way of being “in” his work, acting as a medium in the creative process.
 For Pollock, who admired the sand painting of the American Indians, summoning webs of color to his canvases and making them balanced, complete, and lyrical, was almost an act of ritual.
-Like an ancient cave painter, he “signed” Lavender Mist in the upper left corner and at the top of the canvas with his handprints.
+Like an ancient cave painter, he “signed” Lavender Mist in the upper left and right corners with his handprints.

 Though the work contains no lavender, the webs of black, white, russet, orange, silver, and stone blue industrial paints in Lavender Mist radiate a mauve glow that inspired Greenberg, Pollock’s stalwart champion, to suggest the descriptive title, which Pollock accepted.
 Pollock’s canvases from this decisive phase of his career are considered to have transformed the experience of looking “at” a work of art into one of being immersed, upright, in its fullness.
 His mastery of chance, intuition, and control brought abstract expressionism to a new level.